hamalainenilmari/computer-graphics/assignment1/README.txt

 #
 # Assignment 1: Introduction

-Student name:
+Student name: Ilmari Hämäläinen
-Student number:
+Student number: 894931
-Hours spent on requirements (approx.):
+Hours spent on requirements (approx.): 10h
 Hours spent on extra credit (approx.):

 # First, some questions about where you come from and how you got started.